 - Partner School Role: (2 representatives from your partner school)

 Work with your partner school to identify 2 people at the school for this role.
 These two school representatives are generally a classroom teacher and the school’s principal, but could also consist of a parent, PTA representative or another school administrator.
 These two school representatives will communicate key information to the students and parents of students participating on your team.
-They will also help coordinate classroom visits, and help distribute and collect permission forms on behalf of your team.
+They will also help coordinate virtual classroom visits, and help distribute and collect permission forms on behalf of your team.